felipetovarhenao/bell-tutorials/lessons/02_comments.md

 1. **Clarity**: Help others (and your future self) understand the purpose of your code.
 2. **Debugging**: Temporarily "disable" parts of your code by turning them into comments to isolate issues.
-3. **Collaboration**: Make your intentions clear when working in teams.
+3. **Collaboration**: Make your intentions clear when working on code with others.

 ## Best Practices for Writing Comments